What is Oracle RightNow Self Service for Facebook Cloud Service and how do I configure it?

 - To enable community features, edit the remaining FACEBOOK_* settings to enable the features you want Self Service for Facebook to provide.

-Note: For information about any of these settings, click the setting and refer to the description that appears in the Configuration Editor, and consult the Oracle Service Cloud documentation.
+Note: For information about any of these settings, click the setting and refer to the description that appears in the Configuration Editor, and consult the Oracle B2C Service documentation.

 - Once enabled, the application is available at the canvas page:

 To add the application to your organization’s fan page

 where the APP_ID and PAGE_TAB_URL can be found in the Facebook app development settings.

 - Click the Choose Facebook Pages button and select the page you want to add your app to.

 - Click the Add Page Tab button.
 The application should now be accessible from your Facebook page.

 - Self Service for Facebook is available starting with the November 2010 release.